-Noting that the current valuation is based on 2020 figures, it seems obvious that by the time any acquisition takes place, these figures will be very outdated.
-If the landowners are not bought out before any development begins, then compensation should include not just the value of the land, but a fair market rent for the property, covering the entire period from the issue of the first development consent.
+Noting that the current valuation is based on 2020 figures, it seems obvious that by the time any such acquisition takes place, these figures will be inadequate.
+If we are not bought out before any development begins, then compensation should include not just the value of the land, but a fair market rent for the property, covering the entire period from the issue of the first development consent.